 Meeting both parts of the mandate begins with good data.
 Collaborate with other stakeholders to retrieve and review CDM data, revenue and usage data by payer, lists of scheduled encounters, contract payer grids, and remit data.

-3. Consider a price estimation tool.
+- Consider a price estimation tool

 Offering an online estimation tool that is consumer-friendly, free and prominently displayed on your website and accessible without having to create an account or password, will put your hospital in compliance with the shoppable services requirement.

-Quadax is here to help.
-Our configurable Patient Access Management software and automated workflow ensure successful outcomes at each patient touch point: insurance verification, patient pay estimates, medical necessity and propensity to pay, while merging front and back end functions, leveraging data and collecting payments upfront.
+And, our configurable Patient Access Management software and automated workflow ensure successful outcomes at each patient touch point: insurance verification, patient pay estimates, medical necessity and propensity to pay, while merging front and back end functions, leveraging data and collecting payments upfront.